donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 Compensating transaction in its simplest definition is the ability to undo the effects of activities that have been performed.
 It should be noted here that compensating transactions must be implemented by every service in the microservices that are part of the Saga, and are generally very service-specific.
 There are two important characteristics in compensating transactions, namely idempotent and retryable — with the aim of the service being able to handle transactions that have already occurred.

 There are two commonly used approaches for implementing the Saga pattern, namely orchestration and choreography.
 In this tutorial, I will explain how to implement the Saga pattern using orchestration.
-Orchestration for Saga will be handled by AWS Step Functions, and applications handling requests will be handled by AWS Fargate using AWS Copilot.
+Orchestration for Saga will be handled by AWS Step Functions, and services handling requests will be handled by AWS Fargate running on Amazon ECS.

 ## Example: Place Order in e-Commerce